PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * At some point, from initial start of this Incident Report Blog, no media aggregator made a statement about Bot(s), who attack Media's Infrastructure with generative bias content.
 * Exists security countermeasure, that is constructed as mathematical puzzle to counter automation of Bot(s).
 Pretty decent one has the Search Engine of Baidu Search & not bad one - Google's re-Captcha.
+* The Article include the Term "Cyber partisan", that is attributed in the Military Field.

 ```